 • Excessive hair growth

-The risks of side effects are reduced with proper pre-treatment and after-treatment care.
+The risks of side effects are reduced with proper pre- and post-treatment care.

-Note: Make sure to read our article and learn about the safety of laser hair removal during pregnancy.
+Note: Learn about the safety of laser hair removal during pregnancy.

 Laser Hair Removal Cost